openhab/org.openhab.binding.zwave/doc/shenzhen/floodsensor_0_0.md

 ### Parameter 1: Alarm Duration Time

 Alarm Duration Time
-This configuration parameter that can be used to adjust the time for beep and LED turned on when water leakage is detected.
+<p&gtThis configuration parameter that can be used to adjust the time for beep and LED turned on when water leakage is detected.</p&gt <p&gtIf this parameter is set to ‘0’, the beep and LED will be turn on always until water leakage is not detected</p&gt

-If this parameter is set to ‘0’, the beep and LED will be turn on always until water leakage is not detected Values in the range 0 to 255 may be set.
+Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```120```.